KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 let service = try KeyboardLayout.ProLayoutService.Swedish()
 ```

 These input sets and layout services will all throw an error if you try to access them without a valid KeyboardKit Pro license.
 If you are on the Basic or Silver plan, you must specify which locales to use in your ``KeyboardApp``.
-See <doc:Getting-Started-Guide> for more info.
+See <doc:Getting-Started> for more info.

 ### More Layout Capabilites